This article includes the following:

 Healing (recombining) separated clips

-After you separate clips, you can press Command+H or choose Edit > Heal Separation to recombine separated clips.
+After you separate clips, you can press Command+H (macOS) or Ctrl+H (Windows) or choose Edit > Heal Separation to recombine separated clips.
 The Heal Separation command works on two or more clips.
 Separated clips can only be recombined if the clips are arranged as they were originally.
 If you have rearranged clips, Heal Separation does not work.
 If you have made changes to separated clips with warps, clip gain, or clip pitch, those changes are discarded when the clips are healed.
 With clips you have rearranged that you want to combine, Consolidate clips.

 Consolidating audio clips